adrianponce/Linear-Hopf-model/README.md

 If you use this toolbox as part of a published academic work, please cite it as:

 Ponce-Alvarez A and Deco G (2023) The Hopf whole-brain model and its linear approximation.
+Scientific Reports.

 _________________
 Other references: